Have you already switched to a safe messenger or do you at least use one?

 - Here is another large table, which I came across by chance.

 For orientation here some more information:

 - Opinion of Mike Kuketz (de)

 - Overview and Info from Digitalcourage (de)

 - Network Policy via Signal (en)

-My personal favorite is signal.
-Wire , Riot and others contain (more info at Exodus Privacy), which partly tracks your communication with a unique ID.
+My personal favorite is Signal.
+Wire , Riot and others have tracker code inside (more info on Exodus Privacy), which partly tracks your communication with a unique ID.
 On the desktop I find Tox and Retroshare quite ingenious.
-Tox is completely serverless and easy to use, but still a little bit flawed - so you only can talk to one friend at a time.
+Tox is completely serverless and easy to use, but still a little bit flawed - so you only really talk to your friends.
 Retroshare is a whole arsenal and comes with forums and email replacement.
-Even when you're offline, data is stored on your contacts side, even without a central server.
-But Retroshare requires ports in your router to be unlocked, which is not always possible.
+Even when you're offline, data is stored on your contacts, even without a central server.
+Retroshare requires ports in your router to be unlocked, which is not possible everywhere.

-So, how does it look like - already switched?
+So, what does it look like - already changed?

-If we do not want all our communication to be monitored and evaluated, there is a possibility that we may take a step forward by ourselves and become active.
+If we don't want all our communication to be monitored and evaluated, there is a possibility that we can take a step ourselves and become active.
 We are the mass that has to move. ;-)